kprotty/kprotty.github.io/_posts/2022-11-4-simple-scalable-unbounded-queue.md

----
-title: "Simple, Scalable, Unbounded Queue"
----

 The thing I love most about programming over the years has always been design and optimization work.
 This is what got me into compilers, garbage collectors, runtimes, schedulers, and eventually [databases](https://twitter.com/kingprotty/status/1567602181074829317).
 Nothing gets me more excited than tag-teaming with someone to research, test, benchmark, and go down various rabbit holes with the goal of making something cool.
 In this case, I've decided to share one of the results!

 ## Context

-For those unitiated, a "channel" refers to a type of queue generally used in a programming language for passing data from one concurrent task to another with extra amenities.
+For those uninitiated, a "channel" refers to a type of queue generally used in a programming language for passing data from one concurrent task to another with extra amenities.
 At least, this is how I describe it.
 I'll be using the term interchangeably with "queue" from now on.
 There's a few different properties of channels that help categorize them for use and comparisons:

 **Bounded or Unbounded**.
 This describes whether or not the channel has a maximum capacity of stuff it can have in it which hasn't been dequeued.
 Channels with a bound will either be **Blocking or Non-Blocking**.
 Blocking channels will pause the caller until it can interact with the channel whereas non-blocking channels will return immediately with some sort of error.